rbsdev/google-analytics/readme.md

 * autoLoad: true as default, automatically inject the SDK
 * category: *required*, the category to use with further trackEvent calls
 * [trackPageview](https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApiBasicConfiguration#_gat.GA_Tracker_._trackPageview): true as default
+* trackUser: true as default, sets two custom vars with the user range and type

 ## Develop